AustinZhang1/student/_posts/2024-04-18-matrixcalculator.md

 var matrix1 = [[],[],[]]
 var matrix2 = [[],[],[]]
 var matrix3 = [[],[],[]]
-function getmatrix(matrixnumber) { // This function
+function getmatrix(matrixnumber) { // This function parses the HTML to get the values of the two matrices
     matrixtemp = [[],[],[]]
     var temp
         for (let j = 1; j < 4; j++) {